dmquinn/shore-challenge/README.md

 Run locally
 To run this project locally, follow these steps.

-1. Clone the project locally, change into the directory, and install the dependencies:
+# 1. Clone the project locally, change into the directory, and install the dependencies:
 ```
 git clone https://github.com/dmquinn/shore-challenge.git

 cd shorechallenge
 ```
-install using NPM or Yarn
+install packages using NPM or Yarn
 ```
 npm install
 ```